jssql1234/docs-sqlacc/docs/usage/tools/fast-report/basic-guide.md

 ## Fast Report - Get Data Directly from DB

-Sometime in the report you might wanted some extra information but you not able to select in the report design.
+Sometime in the report you might want some extra information that you are not able to select in the report design.
 So you had to self query to get the extra information.

-There are 2 ways to Get the data directly from Database
+There are 2 ways to Get the data directly from the Database

 - Cache Query
 - Get DB Data Query